dela3499/l1ktools/README.md

 * **MATLAB**: To read an .lxb into the MATLAB workspace, use the `l1kt_parse_lxb` function.
 * **R**: To convert an .lxb file to text, use the `R/cmap/lxb2txt.sh` script.

----

-## Software License

-This software is restricted to research use only within academic, not-for-profit institutions.

-For licensing information see [lincscloud.org/license/](http://lincscloud.org/license/).